 - When welcoming, referring to, or interacting with your audience:

-- Do not use: guys, ladies and gentlemen, boys and girls, men and women, brothers and sisters, her or she, sir/madam.
-Instead, use: esteemed guests, that person, friends and colleagues, students, siblings, everyone, the participants, faculty members.
+- Do not use: guys, ladies and gentlemen, men and women, sir/madam.
+Instead, use: folks, friends and colleagues, all, everyone, participants.

 - Do not assume the pronouns of any audience member or publicly ask audience members for their pronouns.
 Instead, use: singular “they” to refer to audience members.